wxdwfc/rlib/README.md

 ### Intro

-RLib is a header-only library for **easier** use of RDMA.
+RLib is a header-only library for **easier** use of RDMA using C++.
 Basically it is a set of wrappers of the interfaces of `libibverbs`, yet it additionally handles many tedius things, such as establishing connections between RDMA QPs, and simplifies many configurations.

 ------